We are ISA, the Socio-Environmental Institute

 Anavilhanas National Park, AM|Jaime Gesisky

-The Indigenous Lands website has the largest updated database on 724 lands - in identification, identified, demarcated, homologated and reserved - throughout Brazil, including location, population and related news.
+The Terras Indígenas website has the largest updated database on 724 lands - in process of identification, identified, demarcated, approved and reserved - throughout Brazil, including location, population and related news.

 2013